• Skip to primary navigation

 1971

 A “coffee house” project was started on “an experimental short-term basis” at McLean Baptist Church, as reported in the 1971 Annual Report for local group SHARE, Inc. This coffee house provided interaction between adults and youth.
-Runaways began interacting with local adults, prompting the adults to seek a way to help them.
+Youth in crises began interacting with local adults, prompting the adults to seek a way to help them.

 1972

-“Juvenile Assistance of McLean” starts offering shelter to runaway teens in a trailer on the grounds of Lewinsville Presbyterian Church, calling its shelter “an Alternative House.”
+“Juvenile Assistance of McLean” starts offering safe housing to teens in a trailer on the grounds of Lewinsville Presbyterian Church, calling it “an Alternative House.”
 Jan Rochelle is the director of Alternative House.

 1973